 Another Cornish Stone circle, or actually, a double stone circle, approx. 5000 years old and originally consisting of 29 stones in the Southern circle & 20 stones in the Northern circle, now with m

-A little know stone circle but the third largest in England, actually comprises of 3 circles, of which the Great Circle is the largest, the other two are the Southwest and Northeast circles it also has 3 stones known as the Cove located in the grounds of the local pub.
+A little know stone circle but the third largest in England actually comprises 3 circles.
+The Great Circle is the largest, the other two are the Southwest and Northeast circles.
+It also has 3 stones known as the Cove located in the grounds of the local pub.

 Long Meg, Grey Croft, Castlerigg or Grey Croft, Glastonbury Tor, Oliver’s Castle, Old Sarum, are all other ancient site but there are many more Ancient Temples or castles which make perfect venues for your special celebration..